codylindley/k-ui-react-jquery-wrappers/packages/listView/README.md

 # kendo-ui-react-jquery-listview

-The Kendo UI for jQuery listView widget wrapped as a React component.
+The Kendo UI for jQuery ListView widget wrapped as a React component.

 ## Install